sib-swiss/termal/roadmap.md

 Termal
 ======

-3. [ ] Read a Fasta File (see ~/projects/rasta)
+3. [x] Read a Fasta File (see ~/projects/rasta) and display it in the Alignment box.
-1. [ ] Define a struct for alignments.
+1. [x] Define a struct for alignments.
 It should have a list of headers and one of sequences, and there should be a constructor that takes a file path.
 This should be in a separate file.
 2. [x] Display a rectangular array of chars, but using Ratatui widgets